 The Day the Rolling Stones Finally Played Japan

-They played a set that leaned heavily on old favorites, though several songs -- "Mixed Emotions," "Sad Sad Sad," "Rock and Hard Place" and "Can't Be Seen" -- from the current Steel Wheels were sprinkled throughout.
+They played a set that leaned heavily on old favorites, though several songs (including "Mixed Emotions," "Sad Sad Sad," "Rock and Hard Place" and "Can't Be Seen") from the then-current Steel Wheels were sprinkled throughout.

 Visa problems had kept the band away during a previous attempt to play Tokyo in 1973, according to Rolling Stone.
-They'd planned to mount a series of shows dubbed the Stones Touring Party, then continue into Australia and Hawaii -- before Mick Jagger's application was rejected over a misdeamenor late-'60s pot bust with Marianne Faithfull.
+They'd planned to mount a series of shows dubbed the Stones Touring Party, then continue into Australia and Hawaii – but then Mick Jagger's application was rejected over a misdemeanor late-'60s pot bust with Marianne Faithfull.
 Ironically, all of those years later, it was Jagger who cracked open the door for a long-awaited Japanese appearance by the Stones, when he was granted permission to mount a solo tour in 1988.

-Some 50,000 fans were there as the Rolling Stones debuted two years later, at a ticket price of 10,000 yen -- or roughly $70 back then.
+Some 50,000 fans were there as he and the rest of the Rolling Stones debuted two years later, at a ticket price of 10,000 yen – or roughly $70 back then.
 This was the first of what would be 10 sold-out shows, as the Rolling Stones' estimated gross income ballooned to some $30 million for just two weeks of work.

 For all of those successes in Japan, however, there were behind-the-scenes issues.
-Keith Richards' mother-in-law suffered a heart attack while they were in Japan, and remained at a Tokyo hospital even after the rest of the group returned home.
+Keith Richards' mother-in-law suffered a heart attack while they were overseas, and remained at a Tokyo hospital even after the rest of the group returned home.

 More pressing, however, was Bill Wyman's situation.
-Caring for a seriously ill parent, he hadn't arrived until Feb.
+Caring for his own seriously ill parent, he didn't arrive until Feb.
 11, missing a series of rehearsals dating back to Feb.
-6 as well as the introductory news conference at Korakuen Hall on Feb.
-9. Wyman's dad passed away two weeks later, and this would ultimately be remembered as his final tour with the band he'd co-founded three decades earlier.
+6, as well as the introductory news conference at Korakuen Hall on Feb.
+9. Wyman's dad passed away two weeks later, and this would ultimately be remembered as his final tour with the band the bassist co-founded three decades earlier.